Welcome to Paprika Recipe Manager!

 To use the clipboard tools:

 Directions, and any other fields you would like to capture.
 You can expand the window to reveal the extra fields using the pencil button on the right side of in the lower toolbar.

 Paprika's grocery list makes it easy to shop for your recipes.
-You can add entire recipes to the grocery list, as well as your own custom items.
+You can make multiple grocery lists, add entire recipes to your grocery list, as well as your own custom grocery items.

 2 eggs, and another recipe calls for

 Note You can turn off the grocery list consolidation feature in the Settings panel if you do not find it useful.

 To add an entire recipe to the grocery list, open the recipe and press the Grocery List button in the toolbar.

 An ingredients pane will pop up displaying that recipe's ingredient list.
 Here you can check/uncheck ingredients before they are added to the grocery list.